News

 Regional Parliament Session on Monday

-• information on the implementation of this year’s agreements of the regional branch of the National Health Fund,
+Regional Parliament members listened to reports on the activities of the Youth Parliament of the Kujawsko-Pomorskie Voivodeship and information concerning the implementation of this year’s agreements of the regional branch of the National Health Fund.

-The agenda also includes decisions on financial support for the city of Toruń.
-The funds are intended for conservation of 90,000 artifacts in the collections of the Toruń Regional Museum, as well as the purchase of specialized equipment for the City Hospital.
-The hospital plans to introduce CAR-T gene therapy, considered groundbreaking in the treatment of hematologic cancers.
+The assembly approved subsidies for the City of Toruń government to fund the conservation of 90,000 artifacts in the collections of the District Museum in Toruń, as well as the purchase of specialist equipment for the City Hospital (equipment for CAR-T gene therapy, regarded as a breakthrough in the treatment of hematologic cancers).

 and Press Office of the Marshal’s Office